faultattack/faultattack.github.io/README.md

 You will need to bring a laptop, or team up with someone who has a laptop.

 Fashionable accessories to your laptop:
-  - USB-A ports/dongles (1 required)
+  - USB-A ports/dongles (at least 1 required 2 is better)
   - spare micro-USB cable (preferred)
   - Stickers with glitter (1-2 is enough)